 How to join

-To become a member of Lakeland Orienteering Club you must also be a member of British Orienteering – the national governing body for the sport.
-You can join as a Senior member (aged 21 or older on 31 December of the membership year) or a...
+Membership of Lakeland Orienteering Club also includes membership of British Orienteering – the national governing body for the sport.
+You can join as a Senior member (aged 21 or older on 31 December of the membership year) or a Junior...

 Produced by Iain Smith-Ward